Women for Golden Hill

 Women for Golden Hill (German: Frauen für Golden Hill) is a 1938 German drama film directed by Erich Waschneck and starring Kirsten Heiberg, Viktor Staal and Elfie Mayerhofer.
-The fim's sets were designed by the art directors Gustav A. Knauer and Alexander Mügge.
+The film's sets were designed by the art directors Gustav A. Knauer and Alexander Mügge.

+The film was shot at the Babelsberg Studio and on location at Kurische Nehrung in East Prussia, which stood in for Australia.
+The film premiered on 30 December in Frankfurt, but was not a major box office hit.

+Synopsis

 The all-male inhabitants of an Australian mining camp send off for some mail order brides from Sydney.
-Two men refuse to join in, but their friend secretly arranges for two wives for them.
-Unfortunately one of them proves to be his own abandoned wife, who takes up with him again.
+Two men refuse to join in, but their friend secretly arranges two wives for them.
+Unfortunately one of them turns out to be his own abandoned wife, who takes up with him again.
 This means a love triangle develops between the two men around the remaining woman.

-The film was shot at the Babelsberg Studio and on location at Kurische Nehrung in East Prussia, which stood in for Australia.
-The film premiered on 30 December in Frankfurt, but was not a major box office hit.